Subbu5602/Hotel-Booking-Cancellation-Prediction/README.md

 1] **EDA** — understand distributions, missing values (`children`, `country`, `agent`, `company`), and cancellation patterns across hotel type, lead time, and market segment.

-2] **Feature engineering & model comparison** — encode the categorical columns for the models, engineer features (e.g. `total_stay_length`, `total_guests`) for ease of reading for the model, and compare at least 2–3 models for the sake of sanity (e.g. logistic regression, random forest, gradient boosting).
+2] **Feature engineering & model comparison** — encode the categorical columns for the models, engineer features (e.g. `total_stay_length`, `total_guests`) for ease of reading for the model, and compare at least 2–3 models for the sake of sanity (e.g. logistic regression, random forest, gradient boosting/XGBoost), including feature importance plots for interpretability..

+3] **Hyperparameter tuning** — run GridSearchCV or RandomizedSearchCV on the best-performing model from step 2; log a before/after comparison table.

-3] **Evaluation & write-up** — assess with recall / precision / F1 / ROC-AUC, and summarize findings with recommendations for what a hotel could do next with these predictions to minimize loss.
+4] **Evaluation & write-up** — assess the tuned model with recall/precision/F1/ROC-AUC, and summarize findings with recommendations for what a hotel could do next with these predictions to minimize loss.